vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/3-advanced-quantization.md

 | **128** | ✅ Good | Balanced | **Start here (the default)** |
 | 1024 | 🔽 Lower | Minimal | When speed trumps everything |

-**From the research:** Going from per-channel to g1024 improves perplexity by ~0.2 points.
-Dropping to g128 adds another ~0.1 improvement.
-After that, diminishing returns.
+**From the research:** Smaller groups (e.g., per-channel or g32) give the best accuracy. g128 is the standard balance point.
+Larger groups like g1024 reduce metadata but typically increase perplexity by ~0.1–0.3 depending on model.

 **The rule:** Start with g128.
 Only go to g64 if your benchmarks scream for mercy on math or code tasks.